Generating a random value with a custom distribution

 To generate random values according to a custom distribution using a function that generates uniform random values between 0 and 1 you can use the inverse transform sampling method.

-- Mirror the CDF along y = x
+- We then mirror the CDF along y = x

-- Apply the resulting function to a uniform value between 0 and 1
+- The resulting function can be applied to a random value between 0 and 1

 Suppose we want to generate a random point with the following distribution:

 - 1/5 of the points uniformly between 1 and 2, and

 - 4/5 of the points uniformly between 2 and 3.

 The probability density function (PDF) in this case would look like this:

 For such simple distribution, inverse transform sampling is a bit of an overkill, but let's go with this since a simple example makes it easier to understand the general idea.

 The CDF is, as the name suggests, the cumulative version of the PDF.
 Intuitively: While PDF(x) describes the number of random values at x, CDF(x) describes the number of random values less than x.

 Since we're working with reals, the CDF is expressed as the integral of the PDF.
 In this case the CDF would look like: